Thomas-Mewily/hexga/hexga/hexga_asset/approch.md

 }
 ```
 - ✅ multi threaded
-- ✅ deref
+- ✅❌ deref ?
+Reference can be dangling if deref call are made
 - ✅ no "locking" when reading, but need to compare the generation
 - ✅ fast way to write/swap

 - How to update the cache from a &self ?
 It is safe ?
+No
 -> There will be a lock in the singleton.
 Make sure 2 thread don't replace the same cache at the same time.